 Let's face it, sodium is abundant in processed foods.
 However, keep in mind most processed foods are also full of saturated fats, Trans fat, along with sugar and preservatives.
-While these additives can be harmful to your health, it's possible to find processed foods that add sodium to your diet, without ruining your healthful eating efforts.
+While these additives can be harmful to your health, it's possible to find processed foods that add sodium to your diet, without ruining your healthy eating efforts.
 Salted nuts can provide healthy fats, protein, and fiber along with that needed sodium.

 Items typically found in jars can provide sodium, while limiting calories.
 Foods such as dill pickles, olives, and salsas.
-Along with lightly salted whole wheat crackers can also provide sodium, and healthy fiber.
+Along with lightly salted whole wheat crackers can also provide sodium and healthy fiber.

 Sodium and Sports Drinks:

-Sports drinks are specifically designed to combat the problem of sodium deficiency .
+Sports drinks are specifically designed to combat the problem of sodium deficiency.
 If your diet contains adequate amounts of sodium, water is sufficient.
-However, once your activity level exceeds the norm, and you deplete your sodium level, a sports drink will provide the electrolytes needed to restore hydration, and cell function in a mild case of dehydration.
+However, once your activity level exceeds the norm, and you deplete your sodium level, a sports drink will provide the electrolytes needed to restore hydration and cell function in a mild case of dehydration.

 Leg Cramps That Are Due To Overexertion

-The most common culprit that can cause leg muscle pain from overuse is, exercise.
+The most common culprit that can cause leg muscle pain from overuse is exercise.
 Especially a form of exercise that is new to the body.
 "The new Zumba class or perhaps you just started a new regime of speed walking?

 Leg muscles can even become sore due to a new shoe style.
-For example, as a rule you may wear a four inch heel to work, and one day you decided to wear a "flat shoe" to work.
+For example, as a rule, you may wear a four-inch heel to work, and one day you decided to wear a "flat shoe" to work.
 The change in the heel height or the change in arch support can play havoc with leg muscles.
 By the end of the day, you may find that your legs are "killing you"!
 The following day, your legs hurt even more.
-You have unintentionally over worked muscles in your legs, that as a rule just don't get a work out.
+You have unintentionally overworked muscles in your legs, that as a rule just don't get a workout.

 This type of leg pain can most often be treated with over the counter "Motrin", and a long hot soak in the tub.